bolobr/idxp-test/README.md

 ##Architecture

-The chosen architecture for this assignment is a dual aplication that shares a small database.
+The chosen architecture for this assignment is three aplication that shares a small database.
 The first one is responsible for reading the files and counting the words.
 The other one is responsible mainly for processing the search in the database.
 Now, for this project, i will use a simple web front-end, this approach let me relay the sorting to the front-end.
-To keep this project simple the second application will also handle the front-end serving and small API that receives info from the first application.

 ###In summary:

   1. First application: Read and count words;
-  2. Second application: Process searches, handle API and front-end serving;
+  2. Second application: Process searches, handle API;
   3. Front-end: Handles sorting;

 ###Main Decisions: